b-sn/x509wrapper/README.md

 CACert := x509wrapper.NewCert("CA", "./certs")

-// Add new CA cert and private key if err := CACert.AddCertAndKey(x509wrapper.PrepareCA(
+// Create a new CA cert and a private key if err := CACert.AddCertAndKey(x509wrapper.PrepareCA(
 	pkix.Name{
 		…